vmbbz/betmirror/README.md

 ## 📈 Live Analytics Engine

-The Alpha Marketplace is now powered by a dedicated **Registry Analytics Service** (`src/services/registry-analytics.service.ts`).
+The Alpha Marketplace is powered by a dedicated **Registry Analytics Service**.

 *   **Real-Time Data:** The system fetches raw trade history from the Polymarket Data API for every listed wallet.
 *   **Win Rate Calculation:** It tracks "Round Trip" trades (Buying an outcome and Selling it later) to calculate realized PnL and Win Rates accurately.
 *   **Auto-Update:** A background worker updates these stats in the MongoDB Registry every 15 minutes.
-*   **Deep Dive:** Users can click on any trader in the Marketplace to see a detailed modal with their last 50 transactions, helping them make informed copy decisions.
+*   **Deep Dive:** Users can click on any trader in the Marketplace to see a detailed modal with their last 50 transactions.

 ---

 ## 👷 Builder Program Integration

 This platform is a registered **Polymarket Builder**.
-Every trade executed by the bot is cryptographically stamped with attribution headers.
+Every trade executed by the bot is cryptographically stamped with **Attribution Headers**.

 **To configure your Builder Keys (For Platform Admins):**
-Add the following to your `.env` file:
+Add the following to your `.env` file to enable stamping:

 ```env
 POLY_BUILDER_API_KEY=your_builder_key